aldryn/aldryn-docs/docs/tutorial/customisation.rst

 Hit **Auto-sync this project**.
 A few moments later you'll find all your project's files available on your local drive.

+.. todo:: an image to show Auto-sync this project

 As you did before, find the file ``private/SASS/settings/_bootstrap.scss``, and once again change the ``$text-color`` value.

+.. todo:: an image to show file in the OS X Finder and in a text editor

 Save the file, and in a few moments later you'll see the change reflected on your site - as long as *Auto-sync* is turned on, changes will be synchronised in both directions between your site and